Grades consist of the following:

-W Withdrawn prior to the official last date established by the Office of Records and
+- W: Withdrawn prior to the official last date established by the Office of Records and Registration

-NR is not a grade, but a symbol indicating that a grade was not submitted.
+- NR: Not a grade, but a symbol indicating that a grade was not submitted

-“W” grades appearing on the record do not affect the student’s grade point average.
-W grades count in attempted hours.
+“W” grades appearing on the record do not affect the student’s grade point average (GPA).
+“W” grades count in attempted hours.
 See “Dropping a Course” or “Withdrawal from a Course” under Terminology Students Should Know.

-No formal grade will be assigned and participation in exams is not required.
-Audited courses do not satisfy graduation, certificate or license requirements and do not affect GPA.
-Audited courses are not counted as part of fulltime or part-time enrollment status for Financial Aid.
+A grade of AU is assigned and participation in exams is not required.
+Audited courses do not satisfy graduation, certificate, or license requirements and do not affect GPA.
+Audited courses are not counted as part of full- or part-time enrollment status for Financial Aid.
 Audit requests must be made no later than the end of the first week of classes.
 Changes from credit to audit may not be initiated after the end of the third week of classes for a regular semester.
 The auditing policy for senior citizens has additional criteria.

-Mid-term grades are not official and do not appear in any permanent record.
+Midterm grades are not official and do not appear in any permanent record.
 They are intended to inform students of their progress.
-Students may view their midterm grades via the Web using the Student Information and Registration System (SIRS).
-Students should seek out an academic advisor soon after midterm grades are posted to discuss progress.
+Students may view their midterm grades via the web using SIRS.
+Students should seek out a student support advisor soon after midterm grades are posted to discuss progress.

-Final grades can be viewed on the Student Information and Registration System (SIRS).
-Students may also request a copy of their Final Grades from the Office of Records and Registration.
+Final grades can be viewed on the SIRS.
+Students may also request a copy of their final grades from the Office of Records and Registration.
 Please review them carefully.
 Any alleged errors, including any missing grades, should be reported immediately to the instructor of the course.
-If the instructor cannot be reached, the appropriate dean should be contacted.
+If the instructor cannot be reached, the appropriate Dean of the course should be contacted.
 Students have one year from the end of a semester to request, in writing, a correction to their official transcript and must provide appropriate documentation to support the request.
 For Academic Complaints, see the online Student Handbook.

-May be assigned when a student has not completed a small portion of a course for reasons beyond their control.
-Subject to approval by the instructor, a plan will be established on how the work will be completed.
+An incomplete grade may be assigned when a student has not completed a small portion of a course for reasons beyond their control.
+Subject to approval by the Dean, a plan will be established on how the work will be completed.
 It is the student’s responsibility to meet with the instructor to establish a time limit and the work must be completed no later than the end of the following regular semester.
-An incomplete grade will convert to an F if the instructor submits no grade at the end of the following semester.
+An incomplete grade will convert to an “F” if the instructor submits no grade at the end of the following semester.